 Option 1: Upon reception of RRC Reconfiguration message, UE’s RRC layer immediately submits inference configuration of periodic CSI to lower layer.

-Option 2: Upon reception of RRC Reconfiguration message, UE’s RRC layer holds on submitting inference configuration of periodic CSI to lower layer until reporting as applicable in RRCReconfigurationComplete.
+Option 2: Upon reception of RRC Reconfiguration message, UE’s RRC layer doesn’t submit inference configuration of periodic CSI to lower layer until reporting as applicable in RRCReconfigurationComplete.

 From RAN2 point of view, the consequence of the two options can be described as follows:

-For Option 1, there are two different understandings across companies in RAN2 on its consequence in lower layer
+For Option 1, companies in RAN2 think there may be two different potential approaches in PHY layer how to handle non-applicable periodic CSI-ReportConfig.
+It is for RAN1 information.

-Understanding 1: The UE’s PHY layer will immediately perform inference of periodic CSI, even if the inference configuration is non-applicable.
+Approach 1: The UE’s PHY layer will immediately perform inference of periodic CSI, even if the inference configuration is non-applicable.
 Consequently, the UE may report invalid periodic CSI before the corresponding CSI-ReportConfig becomes applicable.

-Understanding 2: The UE’s PHY layer will ignore the inference configuration of periodic CSI if it is is non-applicable.
+Approach 2: The UE’s PHY layer will ignore the inference configuration of periodic CSI if it is non-applicable.
 Consequently, the UE will not report periodic CSI before the corresponding CSI-ReportConfig becomes applicable.

 For Option 2, as RRC layer holds on submitting the inference configuration to lower layer until reporting as applicable, the UE’s PHY layer will perform inference of periodic CSI and report only after sending RRCReconfigurationComplete with the corresponding CSI-ReportConfig setting to “applicable”.